Are you struggling to set yourself apart from the crowd in the accounting industry?

 Screenshot of the Meta Ad Library

 Crunch is running multiple ads to target different types of customers.

-The customer the first ad is targeting is worried about saving time and money on their business finances.
+The customer the first ad is targets is worried about saving time and money on their business finances.
 There’s also a 50% off offer included in this ad, implying that this may be targeting a customer who is nearly ready to convert.
 The link in this ad leads to a custom landing page which reinforces the 50% off offer.

 Screenshot of a Crunch landing page

-The third ad is targeting a customer who is considering taking on freelance work but hasn’t committed.
+The third ad is targeting a customer considering taking on freelance work but hasn’t committed.
 This customer is not ready to convert but might need accounting services in the future.
 This ad links through to a blog explaining how to do freelancing on the side.

 Google Search ads

 Google Search ads are fantastic for reaching your audience when they are ready to convert or are searching for information related to your business.

 Search ads appear above the 10 organic search results and can give you a boost, especially if you are building your rankings and haven’t hit page one just yet.

 Google search results for “when should I hire an accountant?”